-The new right was introduced under the Children and Families Act 2014 and allows an expectant father, or the partner of a pregnant woman, to take unpaid time off work to accompany the woman to up to two ante-natal appointments.
+The new right was introduced under the Children and Families Act 2014 and allows an expectant fathers, or the partner of a pregnant woman, to take unpaid time off work to accompany the woman to up to two ante-natal appointments.
 It forms part of the Government’s strategy for achieving greater involvement of both parents from the earliest stages of pregnancy.

 This is a new ‘day one’ right for employees and so does not require any qualifying period of employment.
 Agency workers (if they are not employees of the agency) are entitled to take the time off after 12 weeks.
 The right applies to the baby’s father, the expectant mother’s partner (of either sex) or the intended parents in a surrogacy arrangement.